canyon289/canyon289.github.io/dev/content/ReuseableML.md

 that I double check my understanding fundamentals of the theory.

 # Scikit-learn specific
-If you use scikit there are some additional tools that are helpfuk. sckit-learn itself is written in a way that makes machine learning composable.
+If you use scikit there are some additional tools that are helpful. scikit-learn itself is written in a way that makes machine learning composable.
-It's so good that other non scikit-learn libraries tend to build similar APIs to maintain compatability, for example XGBoost implements a scikit-learn abstraction layer.
+It's so good that other non scikit-learn libraries tend to build similar APIs to maintain compatibility, for example XGBoost implements a scikit-learn abstraction layer.

 ## Use pipelines
-sckit-learn makes it very easy to tie data processing steps together, without storing intermediate results.
+scikit-learn makes it very easy to tie data processing steps together, without storing intermediate results.
 It also makes it easy to turn off or turn on portions of your pipeline without having to comment entire blocks of code.
 And lastly it makes it very easy to use parameter grid searches